UK Government to announce ban on sales of new Petrol & Diesel vehicles

 This new model of vehicles has numerous advantages, which include;

 This is the main idea behind the phasing out of fuel-powered cars.
 EVs do not emit any greenhouse gases from the combustion of fuel.
 Therefore, they help in keeping the environment clean.
 Additionally, you can charge them using renewable solar energy to support the going green government plan.

-EVs lack many moving parts compared to traditional diesel or petrol cars, such as exhaust systems, radiators and fuel injection systems.
+Cheaper to maintain EVs lack many moving parts compared to traditional diesel or petrol cars, such as exhaust systems, radiators and fuel injection systems.
 Electric vehicles rely on rechargeable batteries.
 Though their batteries wear out, creating the need for replacement, they can last for up to 8 years.
 Therefore, they require little maintenance, which is also less expensive.

-Most EVs come with advanced features for enhanced safety.
+Safety improvements Most EVs come with advanced features for enhanced safety.
 For example, they have a lower centre of gravity, which reduces their chances of rolling over and causing accidents.
 Additionally, their material is robust, making them safer in a collision.